Shellings of Unbounded Polyhedra: Shellings of tropical hypersurfaces

-We claim that the line $L \coloneqq (w,t) + \RR\lexvec$ intersects the supporting hyperplanes of the facets of the dome in lexicographic order of their respective normal vectors.
+We claim that the line $L \coloneqq (y,s) + \RR\lexvec$ intersects the supporting hyperplanes of the facets of the dome in lexicographic order of their respective normal vectors.
 Since $\lexvec$ can also be considered as a point on the moment curve in $\RR^{d+1}$ we can always choose $\epsilon$ such that the line $L$ is generic, i.e., each such hyperplane is met in a unique point.
-In order to find the intersection of the line $L$ with the hyperplane $x_{d+1} = r + \sum_{i=1}^d u_i x_i$ we need to solve the following equation for $\lambda$:
+In order to find the intersection of the line $L$ with the hyperplane $x_{d+1} = t + \sum_{i=1}^d u_i x_i$ we need to solve the following equation for $\lambda$:

 where the left hand side of \cref{eq:arith:lexshelling} is less than or equal to zero.
 As $u \in \Delta_{d-1}$ has nonnegative coefficients and $\epsilon>0$, the expression $\sum_{i=1}^d u_i\epsilon^i$ is positive but arbitrarily small; the term $\epsilon^{d+1}$ may be neglected due to $\epsilon\ll 1$.
-Now we can still pick $t$ as a negative number of arbitrarily large absolute value, so that $\lambda$ must be strictly negative.
-That is to say, the ray $w + \RR_{\geq 0}\lexvec$ is entirely contained in $\dome{V}$.
+Now we can still pick $s$ as a negative number of arbitrarily large absolute value, so that $\lambda$ must be strictly negative.
+That is to say, the ray $y + \RR_{\geq 0}\lexvec$ is entirely contained in $\dome{V}$.
 Moreover, the smaller $\sum_{i=1}^d u_i\epsilon^i$ is, the larger the absolute value of $\lambda$ becomes.
 Consequently, intersection points of $L$ with the facet supporting hyperplanes of $\dome{V}$, ordered in the direction $-\lexvec$, correspond to the lexicographic ordering of the facet normals.

-By \cref{cor:unbounded-shellable}, this construction gives rise to a shelling order of the maximal cells of the one-point compactification of $\dome{V}$. \end{proof}
+Finally, we chose a generic half-space $A$ bounding $\dome{V}'$ such that $\dome{V}'$ contains $(y,s)$.
+Note that $L$ intersects the bounding facet $B$ of $\dome{V}'$ in a point since $\dome{V}'$ is a polytope.
+If $L$ intersects $B$ in the relative interior, the statement follows directly.
+Otherwise, $L$ intersects $B$ in the relative interior of a ridge as $L$ intersects at most one other facet of $\dome{V}'$.
+To ensure the that $L$ intersects $B$ in its relative interior, we simply move $A$ further away from the polytope. \end{proof}